isabelmoore/ECEN-602-Machine-Problems/mp4_7/README.md

 Ensure you have set up an SSH key for your GitHub account to use SSH.

 ### Compiling Code
+Run `make clean` to remove any previously compiled binaries.
-Run `make all` to compile the source code.
+Then, run `make all` to compile the source code.

 ## Running Application
 1. **Start server**: